 Lack of empathy

-You have been overloaded with tasks and to-do’s at work and you can literally feel yourself drowning… You have expressed your concerns to your boss and to your surprise it’s clear that your boss could care less.
-One of the signs of a narcissistic manager is their casual disregard to your reasonable feelings and needs… or that of any other employee as matter of fact.
+You have been overloaded with tasks and to-do’s at work and you can literally feel yourself drowning… You have expressed your concerns to your boss and to your surprise, it’s clear that your boss could care less.
+One of the signs of a narcissistic manager is their casual disregard for your reasonable feelings and needs… or that of any other employee as matter of fact.